-So as we transition into a new school year, there are definitely going to be tools we want to keep – as well as tools to set aside.
-But how many really beneficial EdTech purchases went unused by the majority of teachers in a school last year?
+With every new school year, there are EdTech tools we want to keep – as well as tools to set aside.
+But how many really beneficial EdTech purchases go unused by the majority of teachers in a school year?

 Why is this a problem?
 Top-down directives hardly ever work.
 An administrator saying, “Let’s put in a makerspace!” isn’t necessarily going to motivate teachers to use it.